MiamiOH-CSE274/Portfolio/README.md

 * Consult with Dr. Brinkman on an alternative project

 I chose to do the Graph Algorithms Lab for the implementation of an Adjancency Lists.
-Here is a link to my repository on github which includes the source code: https://github.com/MiamiOH-CSE274/08_Graph_Lab/tree/kojsmn
+Here is a link to my source code on my branch in Brinkman's repository on github: https://github.com/MiamiOH-CSE274/08_Graph_Lab/blob/kojsmn/Graph.cpp

 7 - Implement graph algorithms
 ----